Jennifer Aniston Does Not Intimidate Justin Theroux, Actor Hints He And Jen May Star On Big Screen Together

 — Access Hollywood (@accesshollywood) April 27, 2017

-Theroux went on to speak about a topic that fans of the couple likely are constantly wondering about, that being as to whether Jen and Justin will work together in the near future.
-The actor briefly stated ‘We were talking about an idea I had that we might start to develop together.”
+Theroux went on to speak about a topic that fans of the couple are likely constantly wondering about, that being as to whether Jen and Justin will work together in the near future.

+“We were talking about an idea I had that we might start to develop together,” Theroux said.

 Could we be seeing Justin Theroux and Jennifer Aniston together on the big screen soon?! https://t.co/BbZurAfhgO